connamara/quickfixn/tutorial/custom-fields-groups-and-messages.md

 ...
 ```

-The group would not work correctly without specifying this in our Data
+**The custom group would not work correctly without specifying this in our Data
-Dictionary.
+Dictionary.**